 Southern Dalmatia: bike & boat with San Snova

-tour description
+guided tour

 In southern Dalmatia you can explore unique towns and blooming island landscapes by bike and boat.
 Experience the islands of Brač, Korčula and Šolta as well as the incomparably beautiful lavender island of Hvar.
 Stroll through the town of Hvar with its well-fortified fortress and enjoy the tranquility of the artists' village of Stari Grad.
 Also, be amazed by the fascinating history of the UNESCO-protected cities of Trogir and Split.
 On the way, try the many local specialties as well as the top Dalmatian wines, which are often referred to as the "drops of the gods".

-The wooden motor yacht San Snova was launched in spring 2009 exclusively for the island hopping cruises.
-The comfortably furnished guest cabins have a tasteful interior as well as air conditioning and shower/toilet.
-The wood-panelled saloon exudes a cozy atmosphere, which is underlined by the high-quality wooden furniture on the outer decks and a spacious sunbathing area on the sun deck.
+wooden furniture on the outer decks and a spacious sunbathing area on the sun deck.
 The crew of the San Snova attaches great importance to a sparkling clean appearance of the ship and genuine cordiality on board.
 Come on board and enjoy the incomparable atmosphere of this special wooden ship.

 The journey takes place individually either by car to Trogir or by plane to Split Airport, which is around 6 km from Trogir embarkation port.
 After checking in by the cordial crew of MS San Snova between 2PM. and 2:30PM, the first cruise that takes you from Trogir to Šolta begins around 3PM.
 Here you can end the day with a wonderful swim in the Adriatic Sea.